pvainio/vallox-mqtt/README.md

-# Vallox RS485 MQTT gateway
+# Vallox RS485 MQTT gateway for Home Assistant

 ## Overview

 This rs485 mqtt gateway can be used to publish events from Vallox rs485 serial bus to mqtt and send commands to Vallox devices via mqtt.

+It supports Home Assistant MQTT Discovery but can also be used without Home Assistant.

+Only requirement is MQTT Broker to connect to.

 ## Supported features